-As the incoming Director of the School for Advanced Studies in the Arts and Humanities at Western, I’m deeply aware of the necessity for students to understand our increasingly diversified and interconnected world and to develop insights that will enable them to forge sustainable responses to complex issues.
+This is an exciting and important time for the most forward-thinking university students to be engaged in humanities scholarship, and community-based and global change-making.
+As the Director of the School for Advanced Studies in the Arts and Humanities at Western, I know it's vital that we understand our increasingly diversified and interconnected world and we develop skills and knowledges that enable us to forge significant responses to complex issues.

 Professor Patrick Mahon, SASAH Director